mattpe/hyte-web-dev/12-kubios.md

     export {postLogin, getMe};
     ```

-1. Replace existing auth controller with new one in `authRouter.mjs`:
+1. Replace existing auth controller with new one in `authRouter.js`:

     ```js
-    // import {getMe, postLogin} from '../controllers/auth-controller.mjs';
+    // import {getMe, postLogin} from '../controllers/auth-controller.js';
-    import {getMe, postLogin} from '../controllers/kubios-auth-controller.mjs';
+    import {getMe, postLogin} from '../controllers/kubios-auth-controller.js';
     ```

 1. Test login with Postman using your Kubios cloud user account

 ## Example of requesting data from Kubios cloud

-1. Add a new controller for Kubios cloud data `kubios-controller.mjs`:
+1. Add a new controller for Kubios cloud data `kubios-controller.js`:

     ```js
     import 'dotenv/config';
     import fetch from 'node-fetch';
-    // import {customError} from '../middlewares/error-handler.mjs';
+    // import {customError} from '../middlewares/error-handler.js';

     // Kubios API base URL should be set in .env const baseUrl = process.env.KUBIOS_API_URI;